-‘If The Lost Boys reminds you of your pre-teen years or provided the soundtrack to your youth, you might want to look away while I tell you it just hit its 30th birthday.
-That’s right, people: The Lost Boys is OLD.
-Younger than me, you understand, but still old…’
+‘If The Lost Boys reminds you of your teen years or provided the soundtrack to your youth, you might not want me to tell you tell it just hit its 31st birthday…’

 The move was originally to be set in Santa Cruz, and this was also the name of the town on screen.
-However, being referred to as the ‘Murder Capital of the World’ wasn’t quite the tag line the city was looking for, so it refused permits for the production crew.
-Although the movie was filmed in Santa Cruz, the town was renamed Santa Carla so as not to scare off the tourists.
-Not that it had much impact, as the city had already been dubbed ‘Murderville, USA’ after a spate of gruesome murders in the early 1970s.
+However, being referred to as the ‘Murder Capital of the World’ wasn’t quite the tag line they looking for.
+Therefore, Santa Cruz refused permits for the production crew.
+Although the movie was filmed in SC, the town was renamed Santa Carla so as not to scare off tourists.
+Unfortunately, the city had already been dubbed ‘Murderville, USA’ after a spate of crimes in the 1970s.

-Santa Cruz is located around 75 miles south of San Francisco and has a population of roughly 60,000 people, plus the odd vampire or five.
-Being a seaside resort, it’s heavily reliant on tourism dollars, and that’s where you come in…
+Santa Cruz is 75 miles south of San Francisco and has a population of roughly 60,000.
+In addition to the odd vampire or five, obviously.
+Being a seaside resort, it’s heavily reliant on tourism dollars.
+And that’s where you come in…

-During the opening scenes of the movie, Lucy, Sam and Michael are seen driving into Santa Carla from Phoenix and pass the now iconic welcome sign.
-It’s here that Sam spots the graffiti spray-painted on the back, declaring Santa Carla the ‘Murder Capital of the World’ and this sets the tone for everything that transpires thereafter.
-Although the welcome sign isn’t actually there (what, with it not being real and all) the location at West Cliff Drive is instantly recognisable by the backdrop.
+In the opening scenes of The Lost Boys, Lucy, Sam and Michael are seen driving in from Phoenix, past the now iconic welcome sign.
+It’s here that Sam spots the graffiti spray-painted on the back, declaring Santa Carla the ‘Murder Capital of the World’.
+This sets the tone for everything that transpires thereafter.
+Although the welcome sign isn’t actually there (what, with it not being real and all) the location at West Cliff Drive is instantly recognisable.

-Remember the scene where a couple are in their car and The Lost Boys float over and rip the roof off, flying off with the male occupant?
+Remember the scene where the couple are in their car and The Lost Boys rip the roof off, flying off with the male occupant?
 Yeah?
-Well, that life-affirming piece of footage was filmed at the overlook on East Cliff Drive, which provides an excellent view across the lights and action of the Boardwalk.
+Well, that life-affirming piece of footage was filmed at the overlook on East Cliff Drive.
+The spot provides excellent view across the lights and action of the Boardwalk.
 Visit at your own risk…

 Grandpa and his house were a perfect match in that they were wildly eccentric and full of surprises.
-When Lucy, Sam and Michael first pull up in the drive, Grandpa’s flat out on the deck and the boys suspect he might be dead.
-He’s not, of course, and he leads the family inside to start their new life.
-He doesn’t think it necessary, until the end of the movie, to mention that his city has a *tiny* issue with some of its more nocturnal residents.
+When Lucy, Sam and Michael first pull up in the drive, Grandpa’s flat out on the deck and looks rather dead.
+He’s not, of course, and leads the family inside to start their new life.
+He doesn’t think it necessary, until the end, to mention that his city has a *tiny* issue with its nocturnal residents.
 Luckily, Grandpa’s house is very real, and very much still standing.
 It’s located a 333 Golf Club Drive but appears to be uninhabited… by humans.

 Santa Cruz Beach Boardwalk

-Even if you’ve only seen TLB once, you’ll be familiar with the boardwalk as it almost acts as another character.
-A LOT happens here throughout the movie and it’s usually the scene for all the important first meetings between the characters.
-The Boardwalk runs the length of Beach Street (who’d have thought?) and is still central to life in Santa Cruz three decades after the movie’s release.
+Even if you’ve seen The Lost Boys only once, you’ll be familiar with the boardwalk that acts as another character.
+A LOT happens here and it’s usually the scene for all the important first meetings between the characters.
+The Boardwalk runs the length of Beach Street (who’d have thought?) and is still central to life in Santa Cruz.

 Max’s Video Store, Boardwalk